bilalk/LearnTSDuck/README.md

 ## TSDuck - The MPEG Transport Stream Toolkit

-### Abstract

-[TSDuck](https://tsduck.io/) is an extensible toolkit for MPEG transport streams.

-TSDuck is used in digital television systems for test, monitoring, integration, debug, lab or demo.

 This library will create learning and testing scenarios of TSDuck for following:

 - Transport stream acquisition or transmodulation, including DVB, ATSC, ISDB, ASI and IP multicast.